Last Updated on 7 August 2022

 Day 2 & 3: Spend time getting acquainted with Vietnam by wandering the Old Quarter.
 Get lost in the quaint streets and experience some of the best things to do in Hanoi, like Hoan Kiem Lake and the tranquil Ngoc Son Temple.
 Sample some egg coffee or egg hot chocolate at Giang Cafe (highly recommended), and wander to Train Street.
 In the evening, watch a water puppet show at Thang Long Water Puppet Theatre, enjoy some Vietnamese cuisine at Aubergine Cafe, and finish off by drinking some ice cold Bia Ha Noi at one of the many bars around the buzzing Ta Hien (Beer) Street.

-Tip: If you want to go and watch the Water Puppet Show in the evening, head to the Thang Long Water Puppet Theatre and book your tickets on the same morning (or in the days before) as they can sell out quickly and you will want good seats.
+Tip: If you want to go and watch the Water Puppet Show in the evening, head to the Thang Long Water Puppet Theatre and book your tickets on the same morning, or pre-book online, as they can sell out quickly and you will want good seats.

 Day 4: On day 4 of your Vietnam 14 day itinerary, take a day trip to stunning Tam Coc and enjoy the scenery of Ninh Binh Province.
 This can usually be organised through your accommodation or failing that, a local tour agency.
 Enjoy the epic views from Mua Cave viewpoint, meander down the Tam Coc River in a small bamboo boat, and perhaps visit the ancient capital of Hoa Lu.